Clashes In Mozambique After Opposition Leader Calls For Protest - UrduPoint

 Clashes In Mozambique After Opposition Leader Calls For Protest

+Police in Mozambique backed up by troops fired tear gas and used dogs to disperse protesters in the capital Maputo Thursday, after the opposition called for demonstrations against contested election results

-Maputo, (APP - UrduPoint / Pakistan Point News - 7th Nov, 2024) Police in Mozambique fired tear gas to disperse protesters in the capital Maputo Thursday after the main opposition leader called for a demonstration against election results.
+Maputo, (APP - UrduPoint / Pakistan Point News - 7th Nov, 2024) Police in Mozambique backed up by troops fired tear gas and used dogs to disperse protesters in the capital Maputo Thursday, after the opposition called for demonstrations against contested election results.

-The southern African nation has been rocked by violence since an October 9 vote, won by the Frelimo party which has been in power for almost 50 years.
+The southern African nation has been rocked by violence since the October 9 vote won by the Frelimo party, which has been in power for almost 50 years.

-Opposition leader Venancio Mondlane, who said the results were false and that he won, called for a mass protest on Thursday, telling AFP in an interview that it was a "crucial moment" for the country.
+Leading opposition leader Venancio Mondlane, who says the results were false and that he won, called for a mass protest on Thursday, telling AFP in an interview that it was a "crucial moment" for the country.

 "I feel that there is a revolutionary atmosphere... that shows that we are on the verge of a unique historical and political transition in the country," said Mondlane, speaking from an undisclosed location.

-The 50-year-old former radio presenter told AFP he could not disclose his whereabouts other than to say he was not in Africa.
+The 50-year-old former radio presenter told AFP he could not reveal his whereabouts other than to say he was not in Africa.

-The Mozambique Bar Association warned there were "conditions for a bloodbath" on Thursday as a heavy security presence was seen deployed across the capital.
+Earlier Thursday, several thousand people took to the streets to protest the election result, some throwing rocks and setting up barricades using burning tyres and bins.

+Richard, a protester who asked to be identified only by his first name, said the uprising was to reflect "the voice of the people.

+"Either they change and think about the people or the country doesn't move forward."

-Several thousand people took to the streets on Thursday morning, with some dispersed by riot police using tear gas, according to AFP reporters at the scene.
+Heavily armed riot police and soldiers flanked by armoured vehicles dispersed the crowds with tear gas according to AFP reporters at the scene.

-The city of more than one million people was a ghost town, with shops, banks, schools and universities closed.
+By the end of the day, the streets were empty apart from police patrols, a few abandoned road barricades and some tyres still burning thick layers of smoke into the sky.

+Shops, banks, schools and universities were closed in the coastal city of around one million people.

-"Our first objective... is certainly the restoration of electoral truth," Mondlane told AFP on Zoom late on Wednesday.
+"Our first objective... is certainly the restoration of electoral truth," Mondlane told AFP via Zoom late on Wednesday.

 "We want the popular will expressed at the polls on October 9 to be restored."

-He said he was "waging a struggle" with "national" and "historical purpose".
+He was "waging a struggle" with "national" and "historical purpose", he added.

-Using social media, Mondlane has rallied supporters out onto the streets on several occasions for demonstrations that have turned violent in police crackdowns.
+Mondlane has used social media to rally supporters onto the streets on several occasions for demonstrations that have led to clashes with police.

-At least 18 people have been killed in the post-electoral violence, according to Human Rights Watch (HRW), while a local NGO the Centre for Democracy and Human Rights (CDD) said the death toll was 24.
+At least 18 people have been killed in the post-electoral violence, according to Human Rights Watch (HRW).
+One local NGO, the Centre for Democracy and Human Rights (CDD), has put the toll at 24.

+"These are murders," said Mondlane, accusing Frelimo of using force and "state terrorism" to stay in power.

 A police officer was also killed in a protest at the weekend, Defence Minister Cristovao Chume told reporters Tuesday, warning the army could intervene "to protect the interests of the state".

-"There is an intention to change the democratically established power," said Chume.
+"There is an intention to change the democratically established power," he added.

-President Filipe Nyusi is expected to step down early next year at the end of his two-term limit and hand over to Frelimo's Daniel Chapo, who won the presidential election with 71 percent of the vote, according to the electoral commission.
+President Filipe Nyusi is expected to step down early next year at the end of his two-term limit, handing over to Frelimo's Daniel Chapo, who won the presidential election with 71 percent of the vote, according to the electoral commission.

 Mondlane, who has lodged a case at the Constitutional Council to request a ballot recount, told AFP that he was "open to a government of national unity".

-The authorities have restricted access to internet across the country, in an apparent effort to "suppress peaceful protests and public criticism of the government," according to HRW.
+The authorities have restricted internet access across the country, in what HRW called an apparent effort to "suppress peaceful protests and public criticism of the government".

 - Outside the country -

-The United Nations High Commissioner for Human Rights Volker Turk has warned against "unnecessary or disproportionate force", saying police should "ensure that they manage protests in line with Mozambique's international human rights obligations".
+The United Nations High Commissioner for Human Rights Volker Turk has warned against "unnecessary or disproportionate force".
+Police should "ensure that they manage protests in line with Mozambique's international human rights obligations", he said.

 The Southern African Development Community has called for an extraordinary summit between November 16 and 20 in part to discuss developments in Mozambique.